jarvisar/exoplanet-classifier/README.md

 ### DataLoader

-The `DataLoader.py` file defines the `ExoplanetDataset` class, which loads the data from a CSV file and normalizes the input features.
+The `DataLoader.py` file defines the `ExoplanetDataset` class, which loads the data from a CSV file and normalizes the input features (planet mass, radius, and density).
 The `__getitem__` method returns a tuple containing the input features and target label for each data point.
 If the dataset is used for testing, only the input features are returned.

 ### Exoplanet Classifier